francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintA/global-artifacts/user_manual.md

 4. Human Resources Manager (HRM)

-In the Software Management System the HRM, can do:
+In the Software Management System the HRM can:
 * Register a Collaborator
 * Register a Job Category
 * Register a Skill to be appointed to a Collaborator